UserProjekt/FF_Video_Transcoder/README.md

     chmod +x FF_Video_Transcoder.py

-Upon running this script, the terminal prompts the user to provide the paths for the footage folder and the proxy folder.
+Upon running this script, the terminal prompts the user to provide the paths and select a codec.

 After the paths are inputted, the script recreate the date-based folder structure within the Proxy folder, It then proceeds to transcode each '.MP4', '.MOV', '.MXF', '.mp4', '.mov', and '.mxf' video file into '.mov' format.